How To Remove Dust Mites From Home Naturally

 Quick Facts About Dust Mites

-As gross as it may seem, you’re sleeping with probably hundreds thousands of dust mites, or millions in your bed each night.
-Spending at least 8 hours on the bed, that’s where dust mites are highly populated as the food (a.k.a. dead skin cells) supply are almost endless.
+As gross as it may seem, you’re sleeping with probably hundreds of thousands of dust mites, or millions in your bed each night.
+Spending at least 8 hours on the bed, that’s where dust mites are highly populated as the food (a.k.a. dead skin cells) supply is almost endless.

 Truth Behind Dust Mites Allergy